tlwangzi123/factnum/README.md

 ## Features

-* a more efficient and accurate function to determine the number of factors, compared to traditional LRT method and Bartlett-corrected LRT method (details are in the paper).
+* A more efficient and accurate function to determine the number of factors, compared to traditional LRT method and Bartlett-corrected LRT method (details are in the paper).
-* only require a data matrix to be the input.
+* Only require a data matrix to be the input.

 ## Installation